-A Specialist in Rehabilitation and Therapy
+A Specialist in Speech Therapy

 Joy Loiseau is a speech-language pathologist.
 When first seeing patients, she thoroughly reviews their charts to help streamline their care appropriately.
 Joy sees patients before, immediately after and for follow-up care after a total laryngectomy.
 As needed, she manages and replaces voice prostheses.

 She also works closely with ear, nose and throat specialists in clinics to follow head and neck cancer patients through their journey.
 During her clinic visits, she also sees patients with voice disorders (dysphonia).

 - Slurred speech (dysarthria)

 - Speech conditions related to traumatic brain injuries (TBI)

 - Issues with speech caused by Lou Gehrig’s disease (ALS)